This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Moderately reliable.
 If you can’t deploy the data store with the same configuration and version as the original,

 there’s a small risk you won’t be able to recover all your data.
-This typically only happens if you try to run
+This typically happens only if you try to run

-especially old backups with newer (possibly backward incompatible) versions of the data store software.
+especially old backups with newer (possibly backward-incompatible) versions of the data store software.

 Drawbacks